 The Ph.D. in Aerospace Engineering program targets domestic and international students, as well as working professionals with a Masters degree in aerospace engineering (or closely related engineering disciplines), who have exemplary track records of academic achievement in their course work, and demonstrated keen interest and ability for engaging in research and independent inquiry.

 Applicants to the Ph.D. in Aerospace Engineering must:

 - have completed a Masters or Bachelor degree in aerospace engineering or closely related engineering discipline.

 - have superior academic records with a minimum Masters cumulative grade point average (CGPA) of 3.5.

-- have taken the Graduate Record Examination (GRE), and have an acceptable score on both quantitative and verbal sections.
+- have taken the Graduate Record Examination (GRE), and score at least 160 on the quantitative section (approximately 70th percentile).

 - submit a complete application package before the deadline specified in the University catalog.

 - International applicants whose primary language is not English must also achieve the minimum score requirement of TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Test System) as required by the University.
 The minimum acceptable scores are 79 TOEFL or 6.0 IELTS.